imaginando/imaginando.github.io/vs/vs2/patch-manager.md

 When exporting your custom patches or banks, you have the option to export the assets — media files used by the patches.
 Use the [Media Manager](media-manager) to relink your assets when importing them in another computer.

-You can filter your patches either by name, using the search bar, or by tags by using the filter section.
+You can filter your patches either by name, using the search bar, or by the tags in the filter section.

 To save a patch, click on the save icon in the Status Bar.
 This will open the **patch save dialog**.